xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.6 is a feature and bugfix release
+2.6.1 is a bugfix release

 == Plugin Support ==